 Games in my opinion that define gaming on the Nintendo GameCube

-To think that I waited until 2011 to actually buy this console myself means that I contributed to it’s demise and I was at the time blindsided by the hype marketing surrounding the PlayStation 2 (PS2).
+I was blindsided by the hype marketing of the PlayStation 2 (PS2).
 Don’t think I am saying the PlayStation 2 is not a great system, but rather I wish at the time I did not put all my gaming efforts into just one console.

-I feel that the GameCube has much better visuals and in many cases — loading times — compared to the PS2 versions of the same game; but how could it compete against the huge PS2 user-base that I was a part of and its game library.
-The original Xbox had the same issue to deal with, and it was technically superior to both these systems.
-The Sega Dreamcast was the least technically powerful of the machines in the 128-bit generation by its specifications, but it too was quite a revolutionary system.
+I feel that the GameCube has better visuals and in many cases — loading times — compared to the PS2 versions of the same game; but how could it compete against the huge PS2 user-base.
+The original Xbox had the same issues to deal with, and it was technically superior to both these systems.
+The Sega Dreamcast was also quite a revolutionary system at the time.

 1. Resident Evil 4

 The formula of this Resident Evil game was changed to include more action and if you have played other RE titles, you may feel this formula is close to perfect here.
 You play as Leon, a bodyguard for the President, and you follow a group into the Spanish countryside that have kidnapped the President’s daughter.
 Lots of the usual RE weird things and plenty of undead to deal with in this game.
 The GameCube’s visuals at its best and it was a console exclusive for some time.